Why do we tend to hold on to losing investments?

 Individual effects

-Investment novices and professionals alike are privy to the disposition effect.
+Investment novices and professionals alike are subject to the disposition effect.
 As much as we like to feel logical and rational, we make many decisions driven by fear, pride, and misconceptions.
 At the most basic level, we can all probably agree that it feels good to win and it feels bad to lose.
-So if we are given the chance between winning and losing, our response seems obvious and intuitive.
+So, if we are given the chance between winning and losing, our response seems obvious and intuitive.

 Systemic effects